abin0992/GHFollowers/README.md

 ### Installation
 The project comes ready to test.
 Clone and run on your machine.
-No additional steps required
+No additional steps required.

   ```bash
   git clone https://github.com/abin0992/GHFollowers.git
   ```
   GHFollowers do not have any 3rd party dependencies!
 The only dependency is our internal framework - [FeedEngine](https://github.com/abin0992/FeedEngine).
 Its integrated through Swift Package Manager.
 ### Screenshots
 ##### Dark Mode
 ![alt text](https://github.com/abin0992/GHFollowers/blob/CI-integration/.screenshots/darkMode.png?raw=true)